oldmoe/litestack/README.md

 To make it even more efficient, litestack will detect the presence of Fiber based IO frameworks like Async (e.g. when you use the Falcon web server) or Polyphony.
 It will then switch its background workers for caches and queues to fibers (using the semantics of the existing framework).
 This is done transparently and will generally lead to lower CPU and memory utilization.

-Litestack is still pretty young and under heavy development, but you are welcome to give it a try today!.

 ## Installation

 Add the `litestack` gem line to your application's Gemfile: